Former Ugandan rebel commander Dominic Ongwen guilty of war crimes: ICC | DW | 04.02.2021

 Ongwen was accused of 70 counts of crimes against humanity, including murder, rape, torture, sexual slavery and using child soldiers, between 2002 and 2004 in northern Uganda when he led a brigade of the LRA.

-For more than 20 years, its fighters subjected northern Uganda to a reign of terror before withdrawing to neighboring Democratic Republic of Congo (DRC) and South Sudan.
+For more than 20 years, LRA fighters subjected northern Uganda to a reign of terror before withdrawing to neighboring Democratic Republic of Congo (DRC) and South Sudan.

 Ongwen himself was abducted by the rebels as a child while on the way to school and was forced to serve as a child soldier.